impact-hiv/NepidemiX/doc/tutorial.rst

 When the simulation is done and you return to screen have a look in your output directory.
 If all have gone well you will find four files there: test_SIS_<date>_0000000000.gpickle.bz2, test_SIS_<date>_0000000500.gpickle.bz2, test_SIS_<date>_2011.ini, test_SIS_<date>_state_count.csv .
 Where <date> is the date and time of execution.
 So what are these files?

-* The **.gpickle.bz2** files are the complete network structure and node status saved in a networkx python format (and packed with bzip).
+* The **.gpickle.bz2** files are the complete network structure and node status saved in a networkx python format (and packed with bzip2).
 The number is the iteration, so that 0 is the initial network and 500 is the network after the last iteration.
 These files can be loaded to graphs by networkx using the networkx.readwrite.read_pickle() function.
 The reason you have these files is that you set **save_network** to *yes*, and **save_network_interval** to *0*.

 * The **.ini** file is a copy of SIS_example.ini that you just ran, but without the comments.
 You have it because you set **save_config** to *yes*.
 Why would we want it?
 To save the exact config used to run this simulation together with the results.
 It has contain an additional section called **[Info]**.
 Open it up and have a look, you will find information such as execution time average clustering and degree there.

 * The **_node_state_count.csv** file is a comma separated value file containing the state count on the network at time intervals.
 The first row is the table headers, and the first column time, one column per (mean field) state follows.
-You can open it up for example using your favourite spread sheet application.
+You can open it up for example using your favorite spread sheet application.

 In fact, go ahead and do what is suggested in the last bullet point above: look at the csv file.
 Either in a text editor or by importing in in a spread sheet application.
 You'll see three column headings *Time*, *frozenset([('status', 'S')])*, and *frozenset([('status', 'I')])*.
 The *Time* column is the current iteration times the time step (**dt**).
 The other two columns has quite funny names, but if you ignore the `frozenset` text and the brackets, it is quite easy to imagine that this is the nodes which has status *S* and *I* respectively.
 This is also the case.
 The two columns contain the number of nodes in each state.
 As you can see there are 950 *S* nodes to start with and only 50 infected.